 Children play independently or follow adult led activities.

 When the weather permits, we do have free flow play whereby the children are free to go outside and come back in when they choose.
 Children experience all areas of learning outside.
-We have a well resourced playhouse, scooters, trikes, prams, sand, balls etc. We fully recognise the importance of outside play and all the learning opportunities it presents.
+We have a well resourced playhouse, scooters, trikes, prams, sand, balls etc, a climbing frame with slide, as well as a tepee.
+We fully recognise the importance of outside play and all the learning opportunities it presents.
+We have an area where we grow plants, with plenty of pots around that have edible, sensory and flowers in.
+Children are encouraged to help with the planting, watering, picking of produce.
+We also have a “bug hotel” which children can investigate.

 From 10am on Snack time – we are very committed to promoting a healthy lifestyle.
-We provide a Café style snack time where four children at a time will sit and eat their snack.
-Children are asked to wash their hands and hang their name up before sitting for snack.
-The children enjoy a variety of fruit, always including apple and banana, with milk or water at snack time.
+Children are asked to wash their hands before sitting for snack.
+They enjoy a variety of fruit, always including apple and banana, with milk or water at snack time.
 Please advise us if your child has any allergy/dietary problems or needs.
 There is fresh water available at all times

 11.30am approx. Tidy up time – All children are encouraged to tidy up and then sit on the rug for circle time.